 - Hospitals and health systems that need governance, audit logs, integrations, and escalation rules

-- Payers that need member outreach, benefits answers, and prior auth-style call flows
+- Systems that need member outreach, benefits answers, and prior auth-style call flows

 From my own work, voice agents are starting to look like chatbots did five years ago: early, imperfect, but already useful for 24/7 coverage and repetitive tasks.
 I am generally bullish on voice for access and intake, but only when it is built with strict guardrails and a clear escalation path.

-Quick definition: what an AI voice agent in healthcare does
+What an AI voice agent in healthcare does ?

 An AI voice agent in healthcare is a phone-based AI assistant that talks and listens like a human.
 It can answer questions, capture patient details, and take actions like booking an appointment.